petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 :   When state changes along the tree.

-    Records: site it occured at; derived state.
+    Records: site it occured at; node it occurred in; derived state.

 Sites